d-tidwell/DTour/resources/endpoints_needed.md

 ## Profile
-POST Create a new profile accepts all profile information needed to create a Profile object GET accepts email of current user and returns all of the profile information to include:
+POST Create a new profile accepts all profile information needed to create a Profile object GET endpoint uses email (id) and returns all of the profile information to include:
     User Name for profile
     User Age
     User Gender